pachun/old.pachun.github.io/_posts/2016-04-03-beginning-tdd-start-by-hardcoding-to-get-a-green-test.md

 the point where its purpose is no longer obvious.
 Its name isn't `is_even?()` anymore and it's 20 lines long now.

-Developer Diane comes along, with the intention of adding a new feature to the app.
+Developer Diane comes along with the intention of adding a new feature to the app.
 She changes what used to be named our `is_even?()` function to have this line at the bottom: